 This is process is referred to as SEO (search engine optimization) and starts with you researching the keywords to target with your content.

 To get you started with this, I’ve put together an article that you should read called How to Get Your Salon to the Top of Google: Salon SEO & Keywords.

 How to Grow Your Business & Get New Salon Clients using Social Media

-Well done for investing the time to read all the way through to here.
+Well done for investing the time to read all the way through here.
 I know this is a rather long article.
-But there’s simply so much to say about social media for salon and spas and it’s such an important part of you marketing strategy, so I want to ensure you leave this article fully equipped to tackle your salon or spas social media strategy.
+But there’s simply so much to say about social media for salons and spas and it’s such an important part of your marketing strategy, so I want to ensure you leave this article fully equipped to tackle your salon or spa’s social media strategy.

 You should now have a pretty good picture of the different platforms that are out there.
 At least the most common ones.